 Point Reyes National Seashore is one of the most popular national preserves in California, although technically it’s a national seashore, not a national park.
 It is located on the Point Reyes Peninsula, just north of San Francisco.

 The park was established in 1962 to protect the peninsula’s unique environment, which includes coastline, beaches, dunes, marshes, and grasslands.
-Visitors to the park can enjoy camping, hiking, fishing, and picnicking.
+Visitors to the park can enjoy camping, hiking, fishing, and kayaking.

-There are also several ranger-led programs and activities, such as nature walks and talks, Junior Ranger programs, and ranger-led kayak tours.
+There are also several ranger-led programs and activities, such as nature walks and talks, and Junior Ranger programs.
 Point Reyes National Seashore is a beautiful place to enjoy the outdoors and learn about the natural world.
 There’s also a famous Cypress tree tunnel that many visitors love to see.

 5. Death Valley National Park, California/Nevada

 Death Valley National Park is a sprawling reserve located in the Mojave Desert of California and Nevada.
-The park is home to some of the hottest temperatures on earth, as well as record-setting levels of humidity and sunshine.
+The park is home to some of the hottest temperatures on earth, and one of the driest places in North America, receiving less than 2 inches of rainfall annually.
 Despite its hostile environment, Death Valley is surprisingly diverse, with plant and animal life that has adapted to the extreme conditions.

-The park also contains a number of unique geological features, including salt flats, sand dunes, and canyons carved by rivers that no longer exist.
-Death Valley National Park is a must-see destination for anyone interested in the natural history of the American West.
+The park also contains a number of unique geological features, including salt flats, sand dunes, and canyons carved by water long ago.
+It is also a designated Dark Sky Park, making it one of the best places for stargazing in the U.S. Death Valley National Park is a must-see destination for anyone interested in the natural history of the American West.

 6. Lassen Volcanic National Park, California

-Lassen Volcanic National Park is home to one of the world’s largest volcanoes, Lassen Peak.
-The park is located in northeastern California and covers an area of 106 square miles.
+Lassen Volcanic National Park is home to one of the largest plug dome volcanoes in the world, Lassen Peak.
+The park is located in northeastern California and covers an area of 160+ square miles.
 The volcano last erupted in 1914 and is currently dormant.
-The park also includes the World War II-era Cinder Cone National Monument, and various geothermal vents and pools.
+The park also includes the 17th-century Cinder Cone, a popular volcanic cone hike, and various geothermal vents and pools.

 Lassen Volcanic National Park is a popular destination for hiking, camping, and sightseeing.
 There are over 150 miles of trails in the park, including the summit trail to the top of Lassen Peak.
 The peak is 10,457 feet tall and offers spectacular views of the surrounding area.
 There are also a few waterfall hikes in the park including Mill Creek Falls, the highest waterfall in the park with a drop of 75 feet.